seanbreckenridge/vimbuffer/README.md

 There's just the one function, `buffer`:

 ```
-vimbuffer.buffer(string=None, file=None, editor=None, fallbacks=[], name_prefix=None)
+vimbuffer.buffer(string: Union[str, NoneType] = None,
+                 file: Union[str, NoneType] = None,
+                 editor: Union[str, NoneType] = None,
+                 fallbacks: Union[List[str], NoneType] = None,
+                 name_prefix: Union[str, NoneType] = None) -> str
     Provide one of:
         string: A string to edit in a vimbuffer
         filepath: A file to edit in a vimbuffer
     If neither is provided, uses an empty string
+    editor: editor to override the passed fallbacks/environment variable
-    fallbacks: A list of fallbacks for alternate editors. (e.g. ['vim', 'vi', 'nano'])
+    fallbacks: A list of fallbacks for alternate editors (e.g. ['vim', 'vi', 'nano'])
     name_prefix: string prefix for the filename when opening in an editor

-    If string is provided, opens the file in and editor, lets the user edit it,
+    If string is provided, opens the file in an editor, lets the user edit it,
     and returns the string.
-    If a file is, it reads the file, lets the user modify it, writes back to
+    If a file is, it reads the file, lets the user modify the contents, and writes
-    the file.
+    back to the file.
 It also returns the edited file contents.
 ```

 The editor can be overwritten by specifying environment variables, see below for resolution order.